The Perfect Album for Crying While Dancing: MUNA’s Dancing on the Wall

-Lesbian indie darlings MUNA are back with their fourth album after nearly four years of being booked and busy.
+Lesbian darlings MUNA are back with their fourth album after nearly four years of being booked and busy.
 MUNA, for the uninformed, is a pop trio made up of Katie Gavin, Jo Maskin, and Naomi McPherson, and they might be who Jojo Siwa was thinking of when she talked about “gay pop.”

 From opening for the eras tour, the release of an album by lead singer Katie Gavin in 2024, and 2024 single “One That Got Away”, the band kept their fans fed in the meantime, but I’m sure we all had a collective sigh of relief when the album announcement came on that fateful February day for Dancing on the Wall.